State legislature (United States): Representation

-Members of the smaller chamber represent more citizens and usually serve for longer terms than members of the larger chamber, generally four years.
+Members of the smaller chamber represent more citizens and usually serve for longer terms than those of the larger chamber, generally four years.
 In 41 states, the larger chamber is called the House of Representatives.
-Five states designate the larger chamber the assembly, three states call it the House of Delegates, and one has just one chamber.
+Five states designate the larger chamber the Assembly, three states call it the House of Delegates, and one has just one chamber.
 Members of the larger chamber usually serve for terms of two years.
 The larger chamber customarily has the exclusive power to initiate taxing legislation and articles of impeachment.

 Prior to the United States Supreme Court decisions Baker v.
 Carr (1962) and Reynolds v.
 Sims (1964), the basis of representation in most state legislatures was modeled on that of the U.S. Congress: the state senators represented geographical units, while members of the larger chamber represented population.
 In Reynolds v.
-Sims the Supreme Court decided upon the one man, one vote standard for state legislatures and invalidated representation based on geographical units regardless of population.
+Sims, the Supreme Court decided upon the one man, one vote standard for state legislatures and invalidated representation based on geographical units regardless of population.
 (The ruling does not affect the U.S. Senate, because that chamber's makeup is prescribed by the U.S. Constitution.)